KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when there is an attempt to dynamically access a class member that does not exist.

-    [System.MissingMemberException]::New("there is an attempt to dynamically access a class member that does not exist.")
+    throw [System.MissingMemberException]::New("there is an attempt to dynamically access a class member that does not exist.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.MissingMemberException.aspx)